-Abnormal vessel growth often subsides spontaneously but, in about 4% of survivors weighing < 1 kg at birth, it progresses to produce retinal detachments and vision loss within 2 to 12 months postpartum.
+Abnormal vessel growth often subsides spontaneously but, in a small percentage of survivors weighing < 1000 g at birth, it progresses to produce retinal detachments and vision loss within 2 to 12 months postpartum.
 Children with healed retinopathy of prematurity have a higher incidence of myopia, strabismus Strabismus Strabismus is misalignment of the eyes, which causes deviation from the parallelism of normal gaze.
 Diagnosis is clinical, including observation of the corneal light reflex and use of a cover... read more , and amblyopia Amblyopia Amblyopia is functional reduction in visual acuity of an eye caused by disuse during visual development.
 Severe loss of vision can occur in the affected eye if amblyopia is not detected and... read more .
 A few children with moderate, healed retinopathy of prematurity are left with cicatricial scars (eg, dragged retina or retinal folds) and are at risk of retinal detachments Retinal Detachment Retinal detachment is separation of the neurosensory retina from the underlying retinal pigment epithelium.
-The most common cause is a retinal break (a tear or, less commonly, a hole) (rhegmatogenous... read more later in life; rarely, glaucoma and cataracts can also occur.
+The most common cause is a retinal break (a tear or, less commonly, a hole—rhegmatogenous... read more later in life; rarely, glaucoma and cataracts can also occur.

 Patients with residual scarring should be followed at least annually for life.
 Treatment of amblyopia and refractive errors in the first year optimizes vision.
 Infants with total retinal detachments should be monitored for secondary glaucoma and poor eye growth and referred to intervention programs for the visually impaired.